TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 | channel&lowbar;count | uint64       | 20           | number of concurrent processing channels |
 | allow&lowbar;missing | bool         | true         | do not report errors for blockchains that contain blocks with zero addresses |

+Note that for Ethereum mainnet, the default values for appsPerChunk and firstSnap are 2,000,000 and 2,300,000 respectively.
+See the specification for a justification of these values.

 These items may be set in three ways, each overridding the preceeding method:

--- in the above configuration file under the `[settings]` group,
+-- in the above configuration file under the `[scrape.<chain>]` group,
--- in the environment by exporting the configuration item as UPPER&lowbar;CASE, without underbars, and prepended with TB_SETTINGS&lowbar;, or
+-- in the environment by exporting the configuration item as UPPER&lowbar;CASE (with underbars removed) and prepended with TB_SCRAPE&lowbar;CHAIN&lowbar;, or
--- on the command line using the configuration item with leading dashes (i.e., `--name`).
+-- on the command line using the configuration item with leading dashes and in snake case (i.e., `--snake_case`).

 <!-- markdownlint-disable MD041 -->
 ### further information